Independent · Republic of Ireland · 2025 regulations

 Independent, not a contractor.

 Most asbestos sites in Ireland are run by removal firms whose job is to bring you in.
-That isn't wrong — but it's a partial view. asbestos.ie is a content hub: we cover what's legally required, what drives the cost, and what to ask before you accept a quote, regardless of whether you end up using a contractor we connect you with.
+That isn't wrong — but it's a partial view. asbestos.ie is a content hub: we cover what's legally required, what drives the cost, and what to ask before you accept a quote, regardless of whether you use any firm listed on the site.

-When you do need quotes, we pass your enquiry to a permit-holding contractor — one firm at a time, not a list.
+When you do need quotes, we show you specialists listed as covering your county to contact directly.
 We don't sell your details.
 We don't run hidden ads.
 And we don't pretend a regulator's website is somehow boring or beyond you.
 More about the site.

 - Buildings to treat as suspect